 Whole30 Zuppa Toscana

-- 1 lb pork sausage I get mine from Butcher Box.
-Turkey sausage will work as well
+- 1 lb Italian sausage, Turkey sausage will work as well

-- 1 can coconut milk We are only going to use the hardened part of coconut milk that rises to the top of the can.
-I like Native Forest brand.
+- 1 can coconut milk, We are only going to use the hardened part of coconut milk that rises to the top of the can.

 - You can make the bacon ahead of time using my fool-proof baked method, or make it in the instant pot.
 To do this, chop up the raw bacon.
 Set the pot to “saute” and add the bacon pieces.
 Cook until crispy and set aside to drain on a paper towel.